madeleine-barton/Complex_pest_responses/README.md

 Climate data downloaded prior to extraction from https://esgf-node.llnl.gov/projects/esgf-llnl/

-Data collated and written to file (here, example in ”Tip_data_3.txt”)
+Output data for phylogenetic analysis collated and written to file (here, example in ”Tip_data_3.txt”)